mantidproject/mantid/docs/source/algorithms/PolarizationCorrectionFredrikze-v1.rst

 This property determines the order of the spin states in the input workspace group

 - :literal:`'pp, pa, ap, aa'`
    Full polarization analysis (:literal:`'PA'`): both parallel, parallel-anti-parallel, anti-parallel-parallel, both  anti-parallel.
 Four input workspaces are required.
-The spin states can be provided in any order and should match the order of the workspaces in the input group. the default order is :literal:`pp, pa, ap, aa`
+The spin states can be provided in any order and should match the order of the workspaces in the input group.
+The default order is :literal:`pp, pa, ap, aa`.

 - :literal:`'p, a'`
    Polarized Neutron Reflectivity (:literal:`'PNR'`):  parallel, anti-parallel.
 Two input workspaces are required.
-The spin states can be provided in any order and should match the order of the workspaces in the input group. the default order is :literal:`p, a`
+The spin states can be provided in any order and should match the order of the workspaces in the input group.
+The default order is :literal:`p, a`.

 **Output Spin State Order:**
 This property determines the order of the spin states in the output workspace group.
 Similar to the input configuration, users can specify output spin states in any order.